Tkanos/docker-elk/README.md

 # Docker ELK stack (optimize for "Docker For Windows")

 Run the latest version of the ELK (Elasticseach, Logstash, Kibana) stack with Docker and Docker-compose.
+This version was made to work with windows and linux.

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticseach and the visualization power of Kibana.